 - A perfect side gig

 - It’s a great personal fundraiser or seasonal business, extreme flexibility

-Also, I can update this article regularly to keep you informed of any changes.
-You might consider subscribing to my newsletter so you don’t miss any updates!
+I’ll update this article regularly to keep you informed of the latest changes and rules or you can subscribe to my newsletter so you don’t miss any updates!
 (I promise not to spam you with emails- lol!)